laicuRoot/Yelp-React-Project/README.md

 ### npm start

+Run "npm install", then run "npm start".

+If you don't want to wait for `npm install` to finish for every directory, you can copy the `node_modules` directory from one to another.

 It runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.